 Take your time and be gentle with yourself.
-Here some tips to get you started with self-compassion.
+Here are some tips to get you started with self-compassion.

-Understanding the relationship with Inner critic.
+Understanding the relationship with the Inner critic.

 Most of us are familiar with the inner critic.
 That voice in our mind is quick to judge and citizen us.
 The inner critic seems to enjoy the opportunity to highlight our mistakes, flaws, and failures.

 Making us feel that we cannot measure up to the expectation, we place on ourselves.
 We replay the “never good enough” story on repeat in our mind.
-The relationship we have with our inner critic gives us the opportunity to start taking the first steps to develop self-compassion.
+The relationship we have with our inner critic gives us the opportunity to start taking the first steps to developing self-compassion.
 We can learn how to release the “I’m not good enough story”, self-judgment and harsh words of the inner critic.

 This is one of the most important steps towards self-compassion.

-We do this by seeing the inner critics as nothing more than words and pictures, our mind it showing us.
-We do not need to get into a discussion with ourselves whether it’s true or false.
+We do this by seeing the inner critics as nothing more than words and pictures, our mind is showing us.
+We do not need to get into a discussion with ourselves about whether it’s true or false.
 We can show ourselves self-compassion.
 By letting the thoughts and pictures of the inner critic come and go in their own time.
 We do not need to be pushed around by the inner critic.
 We can show ourselves kindness and compassion in the storm of the inner critic by: